glacials/twos.dev/src/cold/apple.md

 "drag-text"
 }}

 FaceID is about on par with fingerprint unlock on Pixel.
-They each encounter their own situational troubles, but both are great overall and I'm no more or less happy.
+They each encounter their own troubles, but both are great overall and I'm no more or less happy.

 #### Google Fi {#fi}